.jpg)

-The small rocky inlet provides good protection from all but strong northerly conditions.
-Access is straightforward at any stage of the tide but daylight is required to locate and enter the cove.
+The small rocky inlet provides good protection in all but strong north-westerlies.
+Access is straightforward at any stage of the tide but daylight is required to locate and enter the cove that can be difficult to identify.

 Keyfacts for Dunmanus Harbour